+Age of Majority with the DOE

+- Visit the Footsteps to Transition website to learn what to do when your child turns 18. - The options are: self-representation, guardianship, a POA for SpEd or an Educational Representative.

+Age 18

+Citizenship

+- When your child turns 18, they can register to vote and apply for a state ID card. - All males over 18 must register with the Selective Service System.

+Insurance Providers

-Age 18 Age of Majority with the DOE If your child turns 18 and is still attending public school, all rights transfer to them.
-Other options include: guardianship, a POA for SpEd or an Educational Representative.
-Click here for an infographic on turning 18.
-Age 18 Citizenship When your child turns 18, they can register to vote and apply for a state ID card.
-All males over 18 must register with the Selective Service System.
-Age 18+ Insurance Providers Your child can stay on your personal/private health insurance until the age of 26.
-If your child receives Quest/Medicaid, they will need to apply for adult Quest/Medicaid by age 19.
-Age 18+ Pediatric to Adult Doctors Pediatric doctors or specialists will start transitioning patients to adult care providers after they turn 18.
+- Your child can stay on your personal/private health insurance until the age of 26. - If your child receives Quest/Medicaid, they will need to apply for adult Quest/Medicaid by age 19.

+Pediatric to Adult Doctors

+Pediatric doctors or specialists will start transitioning patients to adult care providers after they turn 18.

 Watch a workshop on healthcare transitions on the Footsteps to Transition website.

-Age 18+ Apply for College & Supports Apply for a 4-year or community college by the spring of the year your child will exit high school.
-Once accepted, contact the Disability Services Office on campus.
-Watch a video about post-secondary supports.
-Age 18+ Apply for Other Programs Look for adult services and programs to support your young adult (DDD, DVR, employment, housing).
-When your child turns 18, they can apply for Social Security as an adult.
+Apply for College & Supports

+- Apply for a 4-year or community college by the spring of the year your child will exit high school. - Once accepted, contact the Disability Services Office on campus. - Watch a video about post-secondary supports.

+Apply for Other Programs

+- Look for adult services and programs to support your young adult (DDD, DVR, employment, housing). - When your child turns 18, they can apply for Social Security as an adult.

-To learn more about the many parts of transition to adult life, visit FootstepstoTransition.weebly.com SPINConference.org PACER.org/transition
+To learn more about the many parts of transition to adult life, visit FootstepstoTransition.weebly.com

+SPINConference.org

+PACER.org/transition